How to Create a Wedding Reception Seating Chart in 5 Easy Steps

 In this example, we only needed 12 tables but I added a 13th table to allow for a couple of tables that only have 6 or 7 people.
-This gives you a little flexibility, but doesn’t leave you with a table that is awkwardly empty.
+This gives you a little flexibility but doesn’t leave you with an awkwardly empty table.

 Once you have a plan for each table or area, you can fill in the seating chart as responses come in.
 Then just tweak the seating arrangements after all the responses are in.

-This is a great time to involve your fiancé, your parents and future in-laws.
+This is a great time to involve your fiancé, your parents, and your future in-laws.
 They will be able to provide tips about who should or shouldn’t sit by each other and input into guests who might have similar interests.
 Their involvement can help avoid a family feud.

 Don’t forget to double and triple check your seating chart against the list of guest responses.
 Even have a second set of eyes (maybe your mom or maid of honor) review it to ensure you haven’t missed anyone.
 You would hate to create your escort cards and have to re-do them because you missed some guests.

-Now your ready to create your escort cards!
+Now you’re ready to create your escort cards!
 I’d love to hear from you.
 If you have any questions, please email me.
 Get your free Wedding Reception Seating Chart tool.